plone/plone.session/README.txt

 - In `/Plone/portal_properties/site_properties` set `external_login_url` to
   `http://LOGONSERVER/login.asp`.

+For Plone versions before 4.1:

 - In `/Plone/portal_actions/user/login`.
 On the `Properties` tab set `URL (Expression)` to `${portal/portal_properties/site_properties/external_login_url}?next=${globals_view/navigationRootUrl}/logged_in`.

+For Plone 4.1 and later you may instead set:

+- In `/Plone/portal_properties/site_properties` set `external_login_iframe` to
+  True.

 Note for developers testing this under Windows XP
 -------------------------------------------------